 Mr. Suter serves as Co-Chair for the Young Lawyers Division of the Committee to Support Antitrust Laws (COSAL) and on the Executive Committee for Community Legal Services Justice Rising Advocates.
 He maintains an active pro bono practice volunteering with local public interest organizations.

-Mr. Suter graduated magna cum laude, Order of the Coif from Rutgers Law School.
-While in law school, he served as Senior Editor of the Rutgers Law Review and represented low-income children and families as part of the Rutgers Child Advocacy Clinic.
-He received his B.A. in Philosophy and Political Science from McGill University.
+Mr. Suter graduated from Rutgers Law School with magna cum laude and Order of the Coif honors.
+While in law school, he served as Senior Editor of the Rutgers Law Review and represented children and families as part of the Rutgers Child Advocacy Clinic.
+Mr. Suter received his B.A. in Philosophy and Political Science from McGill University.